RobertoPrevato/K8sStudies/docs/getting-started.md

 To install Docker on Ubuntu, you can follow the official instructions from [docs.docker.com](https://docs.docker.com/engine/install/ubuntu/).

-I recommend to install it using the _apt repository_, like [documented here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
+I recommend using the _apt repository_, like [documented here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).

 Installing the tools is trivial.
 At the time of this writing, it is sufficient to run the following commands:

 ```bash
 # Add Docker's official GPG key: